duowuyms/Trailblazer/adaptive_bitrate_streaming/README.md

    - `all_models`: This directory stores the model checkpoints of baselines.

 - `baseline_specical`: This directory stores the codes for runing baselines.
 Most of the codes are from the Genet's repository.
-- `plm_special`: This directory stores the codes for running NetLLM.
+- `plm_special`: This directory stores the codes for running Trailblazer.
    - `data`: This directory stores the codes related to the training datasets for LLM adaptation.
       - `exp_pool.py`: Implements the experience pool for collecting trajectories.
       - `dataset.py`: Implements a dataset class that wraps the experience pool.
-    - `models`: This directory stores the codes related to NetLLM.
+    - `models`: This directory stores the codes related to Trailblazer.
       - `state_encoder.py`: Implements the feature encoder for encoding states.
       - `gpt2.py, llama.py, opt.py, mistral.py, t5.py`: Customized LLMs.
       - `low_rank.py`: Implements the low rank matrices.